threefoldtech/info_grid/src/documentation/faq/faq.md

-I want to test the Grid, is there a Grid Tester Community to reach out TF testers?

-Of course!
-And they'll be happy to help you.
-[Reach the TF community on Telegram](https://t.me/threefoldtesting) and explore the New Internet.

 # FARMERS FAQ

 ## TFT Farming Basics

-### How can I create a ThreeFold farm?

-There are two ways to create a ThreeFold farm.

-You can install the [ThreeFold Connect App](#is-there-a-threefold-app-for-mobile), set an account and then create a farm in the section Farming.

-You can also create a ThreeFold farm on the [ThreeFold Dashboard](https://dashboard.grid.tf/) after having created an account on the [Polkadot extension](https://polkadot.js.org/extension/).

 ### My Titan is v2.1 and the ThreeFold Grid is v3., what is the distinction?

 Titan v2.1 is the hardware.
 Before v2.1, there was 2.0.
 The hardware currently being shipped is the Titan v2.1.

 When you read v3, it refers to the ThreeFold Grid.
 Titans are now being sent ready for TF Grid v3 so they are being referred to as Titan v3.
 In short, the current Titans are v2.1 hardware ready for ThreeFold Grid v3.

-### Is there a way to know the current TFT price for the farming rewards?

-Yes!
-Go [here](https://library.threefold.me/info/threefold/#/tfgrid/farming/threefold__farming_reward?id=farming-reward-calculation) and scroll down, you'll be able to find the TFT price at the line: current TFT to USD price.